Techdozo

 You must be aware of the gotcha associated with this approach, mainly it’s not supported by all language libraries and implementation may not be consistent across language.

-`Any` contains an arbitrary serialized protocol buffer message along with a URL that describes the type of the serialized message.
+`Any` contains an arbitrary serialized protocol buffer message along with a

-to pack your arbitrary custom error models or use any of the predefined error_details.proto.
+You can use Any to pack your arbitrary custom error models or use any of the predefined error_details.proto.
 Let’s see both of the approaches.

 Using custom error model